This content is blocked due to privacy reasons, you need to allow the use of cookies.

 Our Therapy Process

-We are considerate of the trust it takes to bring your adolescent to therapy.
-During the first session, our therapists meet with the adolescent alone, the parent, and then both parties to discuss reasonable and achievable treatment goals.
-While there are limitations to confidentiality when providing therapy to adolescents, our therapists respect the therapeutic relationship and will be mindful when discussing progress with parents concerning their adolescents.
+We are considerate of the trust it takes to bring your child or adolescent to therapy.
+During the first session, our therapists meet with the child alone, the parent, and then both parties to discuss reasonable and achievable treatment goals.
+While there are limitations to confidentiality when providing therapy to children and adolescents, our therapists respect the therapeutic relationship and will be mindful when discussing progress with parents concerning their adolescents.
 Our goal is to promote communication and harmony between our adolescent clients and their parents.
-Sessions usually consist of individual sessions with the adolescent, and the parent, and at least monthly family sessions.
+Sessions usually consist of individual sessions with the child or adolescent, and the parent, and at least monthly family sessions.

 Our therapists primarily subscribe to Cognitive Behavioral Therapy and Solution-Focused Brief Therapy.